-These rules are the fiscal rules for County Departments concerning Medical Assistance and the administration of that assistance including but not limited to internal controls, financial reporting, accounting and auditing.
+These rules are the fiscal rules for county departments of social/human services concerning medical assistance and the administration of that assistance including but not limited to internal controls, financial reporting, accounting and auditing.

-The Colorado Department of Health Care Policy and Financing's Finance and Accounting Manual consists entirely of Executive Director rules as allowed by Section 25.5-1-108, C.R.S.
+The Colorado Department of Health Care Policy and Financing's Finance and Accounting Manual consists entirely of Executive Director rules as allowed by 25.5-1-108 C.R.S.